BEROCHLU/kf2-autokick-level-and-perk/README.md

 * ALLOW ALL PERKS FROM LAST WAVE UNTIL THE BOSS WAVE
 If checked Enable, all perks are allowed between last wave and boss wave. (default: unchecked) But keep level-kick.
+When players reach last wave, following message will be announced:
+_Allowed All Perks from last wave until the Boss wave._

-These settings will take effect in seconds after being changed.
+These settings will take effect in a few seconds after being changed.

 # Confirm